erikhren/US-Homicides-Data-Exploration/README.md

 4. Victim Age
     * contains ages of the victims <br>
 5. Perpetrator Age
-   * contains ages of the perpetrators where 0 mean unknown <br>
+   * contains ages of the perpetrators where 0 mean unknown
-6. Victim Count and Perpertrator Count <br>
+6. Victim Count and Perpertrator Count
    * start with zero and have a maximum value of 10
    * tells us about the number of victims and perpetrators involved in a particular incident
 7. Agency code <br>